I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 Real Use Case

-Facebook ad → landing page → email nurture → offer page → checkout
+Facebook ad → landing page → email nurture → offer page → checkout.
+Everything works inside one system, which means less dependency on multiple tools and fewer integration headaches.

 5.Built-In Webinar Hosting (Major Competitive Advantage)